chirpwireless/kilo_docs/legal/privacy-policy.md

 You have the right to contact the competent data protection supervisory authority (Art.
 77 GDPR).

-If you have any questions or complaints about data protection at of Chirp, you can contact our external data protection officer at any time using the contact details given above.
+If you have any questions or complaints about data protection at of Kilo IoT, you can contact our external data protection officer at any time using the contact details given above.

 ### d)	Storage period and deletion of your personal data
 We delete your personal data,